-In late 2011, BMW and Toyota signed a memorandum of understanding
+In late 2011, BMW and Toyota signed a

 for collaboration on a number of projects ranging from the development of a new sports car platform to research into next-generation battery technology and even hydrogen fuel cell powertrains.
 Of most interest to performance fans is the sports car platform, which last we heard would be for a mid-size sports car